 Operating costs are also an ongoing concern and have been growing.
 However the enterprise survey found that few enterprises were held back by inability to recruit staff (although most respondents were small or micro businesses).
+Provision of accommodation for staff has been reported as a problem for some enterprises.

-Lack of capital and credit appears to be a less important barrier and only a quarter of businesses indicated that planning restrictions on new development was a factor.
+Lack of capital and credit appears to be a less important barrier and only a quarter of businesses indicated that planning restrictions on new development was a factor in their performance and growth.
+However, seen as a percentage of those who may be considering investment and physical expansion these are significant issues.